What you need to do to set up depends on your type of business, where you work and whether you take people on to help.

 An ‘ordinary’ partnership is the simplest way for 2 or more people to run a business together.

 You share responsibility for your business’s debts.
-You each have accounting responsibilities too.
+You also have accounting responsibilities.
+Find out more about being in a partnership and how to register.

 Rules for your type of business